jiehyunjkim/SLR/README.md

-# SLR
+# Sea Level Rising Project
-Create a web banner for Sea Level Rise project
+Create a web banner clock that counts the time when 10mm of sea-level increase from January 01, 2020.